How works Microsoft Defender Threat Intelligence / Defender TI – and what is the difference between free and paid

 Differences Free vs Paid

 Compare Malicious domains

 Based on DEV-0196 there are some interesting differences.
 In free and premium the description of the article is the same and contains intelligence brief information/ references.
-Same for the public indicators.
+The same for the public indicators.
 Interesting is when opening one of the indicators.
-Based on premium there is some nice addition based on the reputation calculation and analytics insights which make the investigation more easier with the malicious/reputation score and analyst insights.
+Based on the premium there is some nice addition based on the reputation calculation and analytics insights which make the investigation easier with the malicious/reputation score and analyst insights.